m0xpd/PATCH/Hardware/RJ45 Board/ReadMe.md

 Two of these modules, one at either end of a standard 'network cable', make a useful multicore.
 In use, with a 1.5m CAT6 cable, I didn't notice any issues of signal loss, crosstalk or hum (etc).
 But the idea still horrifies me.

-So, I decided to exploit the "twisted pair" construction of network cables and build a Twin RJ45 board, which you can find here - to hell with the expense!
+So, I decided to exploit the "twisted pair" construction of network cables and build a Twin RJ45 board, which you can find [here](https://github.com/m0xpd/PATCH/tree/main/Hardware/Twin%20RJ45%20Board#readme) - to hell with the expense!

 Those who want to stick with a single cable will find the KiCad design files for the single RJ-45 board in this folder - there's a KiCad project, a schematic and a PCB file.

+Like the rest of the PATCH famiy, the RJ45 board is published under a CC BY-SA 4.0 [License](https://github.com/m0xpd/PATCH/blob/main/LICENSE.txt).